Deutsche Schule Istanbul: History

-Between 1867-1868, there was an attempt to establish an educational institute for the German-speaking community in Istanbul by unifying with the German Protestant Community School (German: Deutsche Evangelische Gemeindeschule) which started to serve to the German Protestant community in the city after 1863.
+Between 1867 and 1868, there was an attempt to establish an educational institute for the German-speaking community in Istanbul by unifying with the German Protestant Community School (German: Deutsche Evangelische Gemeindeschule) which started to serve to the German Protestant community in the city after 1863.
 But due to a disagreement of these two sides, the attempt failed.
 On May 1, 1868, the German School Administration Society founded a school called German and Swiss Citizens School Based upon Equality Principle (German: Paritaetische Deutsche und Schweizer Bürgerschule) for the German-speaking community in Istanbul.
 It was located in Kumdibi Street of Beyoğlu and started on service on May 11.
 The classes were given by two teachers in a rental building, with 24 students.
-The school also had a separate, section in order to tutor the commercial field (German: Bürgerschule).
+The school also had a separate section in order to tutor the commercial field (German: Bürgerschule).
 It adopted social equality principle and was educating without any bond to any religion or sect.
 The first principal of the school was Adolf Engelkind.
 After a while, Swiss people started to attend to the school community, and in 1871, a building near Galata Tower was built for the school.
-The school moved to the new building on August 28, 1872, and on December 1, 1872, Protestant community members also joined to the school which caused to the closure of the German Protestant Community School.
+The school moved to the new building on August 28, 1872, and on December 1, 1872, Protestant community members also joined to the school which caused the closure of the German Protestant Community School.